Royal Life PPI Claim

 Royal Life PPI wasn't all bad, it was intended to protect borrowers' from being unable to make repayments if they were unable to work due to illness or injury.
 The problem was how PPI was mis-sold by Royal Life.

-There are many examples of Royal Life mis-selling PPI, some consumers were not even made aware by Royal Life that PPI was added to their policy, and if the customer was made aware that PPI had been attached, they were not told by Royal Life that it was optional.
+There are many examples of Royal Life mis-selling PPI, some consumers were not even made aware by Royal Life that PPI was attached to their policy, and if the customer was made aware that PPI had been attached, they were not informed by Royal Life that it was optional.

 A new PPI mis-selling factor called "Plevin", which means if over 50% of the PPI premiums you paid were set out as commission to Royal Life, and this was not revealed to you at the point of sale, then you would be due compensation from Royal Life.